 Vega also had another problem: Zangief.
 The Russian grappler terrorized weaker foes with his nasty Double Lariat and life-crushing Ultimate Atomic Buster.
 Zangief was a strong force, but lost badly to Sagat.
 But towards the end of Street Fighter 4’s lifetime, Sagat did have someone to fear.

 The pudgy Rufus was also a standout from the four new characters.
 He had trouble against fireballs, but his divekick let him quickly get in and pressure foes.
-His Space Opera Symphony Ultra could also combo off a variety of situations.
+His Space Opera Symphony Ultra could also combo off a variety of situations, and Americans Justin Wong and Ricky Ortiz became some of the first sponsored tournament players through their expertise with the heavyweight.
 Rufus, Ryu, and Balrog remained contenders throughout the series.

-The original arcade version only had 17 characters, but the console release added a group of favorites from Super Street Fighter 2 and Street Fighter Alpha and made bosses Seth and Gouken playable.
-Fans enjoyed seeing their favorites, but they were rarely seen in high-level play.
+The original arcade version only had 17 characters, but the console release added a group of favorites from Super Street Fighter 2 and Street Fighter Alpha as well as made bosses Seth and Gouken playable.
+Fans enjoyed the return of their favorites, but they were rarely appeared in high-level play.
 They weren’t bad – Gouken dealt brutal damage and had an effective fireball game – but they lacked the little things that top warriors had.

 Next Page: Street Fighter 4 gets a major upgrade that gives fans different Ultras and new challengers.